shopware/shopware/src/Docs/_new/4-how-to/270-custom-module.md

 ## Setup

-This HowTo **does not** explain how to create a new plugin for the Shopware platform.
+This HowTo **does not** explain how to create a new plugin for Shopware 6.
 Head over to our [Plugin quick start guide](./../2-internals/4-plugins/010-plugin-quick-start.md) to learn creating a plugin at first.

 ## Injecting into the administration

 The main entry point to extend the administration via plugin is the `main.js` file.
-It has to be placed into a `<plugin root>/src/Resources/admininistration` directory in order to be found by the Shopware platform.
+It has to be placed into a `<plugin root>/src/Resources/admininistration` directory in order to be found by Shopware 6.
 *Note: This path can be changed by overriding the [getAdministrationEntryPath](./../2-internals/4-plugins/020-plugin-base-class.md#getAdministrationEntryPath) method of your plugin's base class.*

 ## Creating a new module

-Every module in the Shopware platform core can be found in the `module` directory relative to the administration source directory.
+Every module in the Shopware 6 core can be found in the `module` directory relative to the administration source directory.
-We recommend to copy this structure, so everybody being used to the Shopware platform core code will automatically get the hang of it as well.
+We recommend to copy this structure, so everybody being used to Shopware 6 core code will automatically get the hang of it as well.
 The path in your plugin would be: `<plugin root>/src/Resources/administration/module`

 Inside of this `module` directory in the core code, you find a list of all available modules.
 Stick to that and